Photo Credit: Russell Colwell

 White Wolf Sanctuary offers guided tours by appointment only.
 The tour begins with an educational talk about wolves and the White Wolf Sanctuary.
 Guests are then escorted around the sanctuary to learn about each wolf’s history.

 Tours are approximately three hours depending on the size of the group, activity of the wolves, and interests of guests.
 Reservations are required.

 Please check the web site for current fees and hours.

-The 100-acre site includes the lighthouse, an interpretive center, wildlife viewing – including whales, seals, tidepools, and seabirds – as well as short trails and incredible views.
+This beautiful 100-acre site includes the lighthouse; an interpretive center; wildlife viewing of whales, seals, tide pools, and seabirds; short trails; and panoramic views.